 Etsy also came to the rescue with a Happy Birthday Banner and PJ’s and Pancakes Poster that could be purchased and downloaded.
-I sent it into our local Staples and voila!
+I sent it to our local Staples and voila!
 Link to this Etsy store here.

 As a finishing touch, I made custom milk bottles for each guest.
 The milk bottles can be found at Party City and the Dollar Store.

 Kids need something to do every minute of the party or chaos will ensue!
-I had a few custom coloring pages for the event .
+I had a few custom coloring pages for the event.
 You can download all three free printables at the end of the post.
 This was a great start to the event while we finished making the pancakes so they would be hot and fresh.
 My big mistake was the party horns placed at each child’s seat (see pic above).
-It took mere seconds for the kids to spot them and begin making the most of the noise makers. (sigh) 🙈🙉🙊
+It took mere seconds for the kids to spot them and begin making the most of the noisemakers. (sigh) 🙈🙉🙊

-Next we had breakfast.
+Next, we had breakfast.
 We kept it pretty simple…pancakes, bacon, eggs, and fruit.
-After breakfast the kids engaged in games.
+After breakfast, the kids engaged in games.
 We did a pancake relay race where the kids ran back and forth with a pancake on a spatula then passed the pancake on to the next person in line. (this was the tricky part as you can see above) Game #2 involved the kids trying to flip the pancake and catch it on the spatula.
 We put a splat mat down and all had fun.
 The games were a hit.

 Doughnut crafts were next on the agenda.
 The kids made personalized sprinkle donuts by pasting on the “icing” and adorning it with stickers.
 I used my silhouette to cut the pieces in advance.
-The final activity before having cake was making doughnut necklaces using fruit loops as the dooughnut beads.
+The final activity before having cake was making doughnut necklaces using fruit loops as the doughnut beads.